worm-blossom/macromania_html/README.md

 [living standard](https://html.spec.whatwg.org/multipage/).
 Most tags have macros, but the following are still missing:

-- Most elements from section
+- Some elements from section
   [`4.8 Embedded content`](https://html.spec.whatwg.org/multipage/embedded-content.html#embedded-content)
-  of the living standard (notably, the `img` tag _does_ have a macro):
+  of the living standard:
-  - iframe
   - embed
   - object
   - video